lego.com replacement parts self-serve request project main image

 Last Day: Test it

 Two different flow prototypes were tested by recruited participants.
-The findings and insights from the testing helped us choose the right one, and prioritise the features that we need to implement.
+The findings and insights from the testing helped us choose the right one, and prioritise the features that we need to develop.

 design sprint last day - prototype user test

-The dev team worked on implementing the design.
-During this phase, lots of discussion happened to maximise the value versus the cost to implement it.
+The dev team worked on building the product.
+During this phase, lots of discussion happened to maximise the value versus the cost to build it.
 Based on some feasibility, some features and designs were iterated and eventually, the team launched the final products and it's live on all markets.
 And the iterations keep happening based on further findings and backlogs.

 Post-Launch Usability Testing